Nannies do so much more than just watch kids - they shape young lives, keep everyone safe, and offer a steady hand when families need it most.

 6. References

-Include references from previous employers or colleagues who can vouch for your nanny resume skills and character.
-Obtain permission from these individuals before listing them as references.
+Include recommendations from previous employers or colleagues who can vouch for your nanny resume skills and character.
+Ask for their okay before you put anyone down as a reference.

 Emma Johnson